20 Tips To Promote A Self-Directed Classroom Culture

 Disappointment is one of the biggest reasons people give up.
 No one likes the feeling of disappointment.
 It just plain hurts.
 But it also is real life.
 If you don’t know how to bounce back after a crushing loss or unmet expectation, you will quit.
 Overcoming disappointment is the foundation to an ‘I still can’ attitude.
 When your students face a loss, teach them how to step back and see the bigger picture, feel the loss, talk it out, and then move onward.

 13. Reward Attitude, Not Just Aptitude

 Can you imagine a school environment where an attitude of diligence, honesty, perseverance, and positivity were given scores as much as the goal or outcome?
 Life is 90% attitude, 10% ability.
-In school we have it backwards.
+In school, we have it backward.
 As the teacher, you can create a classroom of attitude, even when you are obligated to produce “results”.

 14. Believe In Their Abilities

 Ultimately a child must come to believe in his/herself.
 But before that can happen, someone older and wiser must hedge their bets on that child.
 As you get to know each of your students, extend great confidence in their blossoming abilities.
 This is a difficult thing to do when you see a student is struggling in a certain area.

 You don’t want to say, “Oh I know you can complete AP calculus,” when they are failing Algebra I. At that point, it’s about instilling in them the belief that they can get through it – no matter what the grade or outcome.
 As long as they are doing their best, that is what matters.

 15. Accept The ‘Mess’